 - Be careful what you post online about yourself - Online bullying is just as serious as face to face bullying.
 If anyone is unpleasant to you or asks you to do something you are uncomfortable with, let a member of staff in your centre know - It is important we all behave appropriately online.
 Posting unpleasant comments is never acceptable - If at any time you receive a threatening, abusive or offensive message from anyone via Facebook, Twitter or any other social networking site, the sender could be committing an offence.
-You should report this to the Police.
-Members of ONCAMPUS Paris staff will help you with this.
+In the UK, you should report this to the Police by telephoning 101.
 It is important that you do not respond to the message as it may encourage the sender and make the situation worse.
 If possible, take a screenshot of the message so if it gets deleted later there will still be a record of what was said.
 Please tell a member of staff in your centre and they will make sure you receive the appropriate support.